 Interviewing doctors: How to get a great healthcare story

-Interviewing an expert doesn't have to be intimidating, as long as you do your homework.
-These 7 tips can help you get the story you need—and make the most of a busy doctor's time.
+Interviewing an expert doesn't have to be intimidating.
+These 8 tips can help you get the story you need while making the most of a busy doctor's time.

-Research the doctor too.
-This will help you establish rapport and may spark some interesting questions.
+Do some research on the doctor too.
+This can help you establish a relationship and may spark some interesting questions.
 You might:

-- Check your doctor's profile page on the hospital website or LinkedIn.
+- Check the doctor's profile page on the hospital website or LinkedIn.